enbergmann/bachelorThesis/submission/readme.txt

 ./code/nonconforming/benchmarks/.
 A blueprint for such a file is editable.m in said folder.

+Results will be saved in ./results/.

+Already existing results were not included in this submission.

 More information about the implementation can be found in bachelorThesisMain.pdf.